-While the process itself can sound very complex, and might seem intimidating at first sight, due to the number of analytics tools available on the internet, it can be a fairly simple venture.
+While the process itself can sound very complex and might seem intimidating at first sight, due to the number of analytics tools available on the internet, it can be a fairly simple venture.
 By making the audit a routine procedure (quarterly or monthly), the process becomes increasingly easier as one gets accustomed to it.

 Aspects Of An Audit

 There are certain things that one would have to pay attention to when it comes to the process of a social media audit – however, it all depends on the needs of the company itself.
-A basic checklist should include engagement metrics, referral traffic, audience demographics, publishing metrics, and channel specific metrics.
+A basic checklist should include engagement metrics, referral traffic, audience demographics, publishing metrics, and channel-specific metrics.
 In addition, each type of metric should include a percentage change from the past audit – this will help understand seasonal changes and which area is improving.

-The audit’s aim is to not only assess the current situation, but to also help make plans for the future.
-The information gathered can help set up new objectives for the following month or quarter – such as broadening the audience, gaining more followers, getting more engagement, etc. By using the data gathered coupled with the right social media analytics tools, companies can make informed business decision when it comes to reaching new goals.
+The audit’s aim is to not only assess the current situation but to also help make plans for the future.
+The information gathered can help set up new objectives for the following month or quarter – such as broadening the audience, gaining more followers, getting more engagement, etc. By using the data gathered coupled with the right social media analytics tools, companies can make an informed business decision when it comes to reaching new goals.

 The Right Tools For Auditing

 In case you’re using built-in dashboards provided by large social media platforms, while the analytics tools provided by Facebook, Twitter, YouTube, etc. can be very useful, they are limited to their specific platform, which means that gathering all the information necessary for an audit means putting all the numbers together manually.